Customer Service: +33 (0)6 08 13 01 58

 Legend of lapis lazuli through the ages

-Lapis lazuli is a gemstone revered by the Egyptians since ancient times and still prized today.
-Its intense blue color (lazurite), dotted with gold flakes (pyrite), evoked the starry sky, the divinities and the afterlife.
+Lapis lazuli is a precious stone revered by the Egyptians since antiquity and still prized today.
+Its intense blue color ( lazurite ), flecked with gold ( pyrite ), evoked the starry sky , the deities and the afterlife .

-Very rare, this stone was associated with power and worn by princes and kings.
-The funerary mask of Tutankhamun , made of 10 kg of gold and decorated with precious stones, included lapis lazuli.
-According to Egyptian beliefs, gold represented the flesh of the gods and lapis lazuli their hair.
+This very rare stone is extracted primarily from the Sar-e-Sang mines in Afghanistan , which have been exploited for over 6,000 years , and was associated with power , worn by princes and kings .
+Tutankhamun's funerary mask , made of 10 kg of gold and adorned with precious stones , included lapis lazuli .
+According to Egyptian beliefs , gold represented the flesh of the gods and lapis lazuli their hair .

-Lapis lazuli also adorned amulets placed in tombs, symbolizing protection and eternity.
+Lapis lazuli also adorned amulets placed in tombs , symbolizing protection and eternity .
 These talismans took the form of eyes or scarabs .
-Scarabs, found in large numbers in Tutankhamun's tomb, represented the sun god Khepri.
+The scarabs , found in large numbers in Tutankhamun's tomb , represented the sun god Khepri .

-Lapis lazuli also gave rise to the pigment ultramarine blue, used in illuminations and synthesized in 1826.
-Its artistic use continues today, as evidenced by the famous Jardin Majorelle villa in Morocco, surrounded by a sumptuous exterior and decorated with an intense blue.
+Lapis lazuli also gave rise to ultramarine blue , a natural pigment obtained by grinding the stone, highly prized for its deep hues and used in medieval and Renaissance painting and illuminated manuscripts .
+This pigment was synthesized in 1826 , making its use more accessible.
+Its artistic use continues to this day, as evidenced by the famous Villa Jardin Majorelle in Morocco , surrounded by a sumptuous exterior and adorned with an intense blue .

 Bijoux que vous pourriez aimer